alicia6174/Kaggle-Whats-Cooking/Project.md

 Finally, we gave some discussions and conclusions about the experiments and listed some future work in the section 5.

-## 2. Related work
+## 2. Related work -- Top-ing method
 ### Descriptions of method

-* **Dimension reduction** - The old method collected the **top ingredients** which occur most frequently in the training data as the features.
-To compare with our method, we chose the number of features to be $1000$.
+* **Dimension reduction** - The Top-ing method collected the **top ingredients** which occur most frequently in the training data as the features.
+To compare with the PCA method, we chose the number of features to be $1000$ (see §3).
 In that way, each data could be transformed into a $1000$-dimensional vector with the $i$th component being $1$ if its ingredients contain the $i$th feature and being $0$ if otherwise.
 The training data matrix of size $39774 \times 1000$ (without the header and labels) had this form and was saved as a csv file.

 <center>
 <table border="1" align="center">